Math Calculators

 Solution 2

-Note that you can solve the given problem by multiplying the original fraction with a different number each time:
+Alternatively, you can uncover different slicing arrangements by multiplying the original fraction by a different progressive whole number each time:

 Answer